 US Legislation to date

 Although the first national meeting on supported decision-making (SDM) (sponsored by the ABA Commissions on Disability Rights and on Law and Aging, with support from the federal Administration on Community Living) took place in 2012, interest in SDM spread quickly, with the first SDMA statute in the world passed in Texas in 2014.
-Since then, 10 more states (Delaware, Alaska, Wisconsin, Indiana, Nevada, North Dakota, Rhode Island, Louisiana, Washington) and the District of Columbia have passed similar legislation.
-SDMA legislation has been introduced, or is moving through the legislative process, in several other states, including Massachusetts and Illinois.
+Since then, 15 more states (Delaware, Alaska, Wisconsin, Indiana, Nevada, North Dakota, Rhode Island, New Hampshire, New York State, Oregon, Virginia, Illinois, Louisiana, Washington) and the District of Columbia have passed similar legislation.
+SDMA legislation has been introduced, or is moving through the legislative process, in several other states, including Massachusetts.

 Individual provisions vary, but all acknowledge SDM as a way in which adults with disabilities can make their own decisions about their lives with the support of others, recognize SDMAs, either through a statutory form or list of required provisions, and, with one minor exception (Delaware), require third parties to honor decisions made pursuant to statutorily authorized SDMAs.
 Critical to ensuring that the decisions of people with disabilities are treated on an equal basis with others, the statutes relieve third parties of liability when doing so in good faith.